 - 1 tablespoon ground allspice

-Stir in the brown sugar, cinnamon sticks, and allspice.
-Bring to a boil and boil, uncovered, for an hour.
+- Stir in the brown sugar, cinnamon sticks, and allspice.
+Bring to a boil and allow to mixture to boil uncovered for an hour.

 - After the boiling, cover the pot, reduce heat, and simmer for 2 hours.